Bestowinc/protect-lite/src/Demos/clickjacking/README.md

 This demo shows how the Bestow login page can be clickjacked and a way to prevent it.

-It captures the users email and password unknowingly before they click the login button.
+It captures the users email and password unknowingly when they click the login button.

 In order to prevent a page from being clickjacked, you can utilize the